You-Gao/Blog/_fun/2024-09-17-civilization-6.md

 **Wonders:** Monuments grant strong and specific bonuses with the trade-off being the high investment cost.
 There can only be one being built, and if another player builds it, you basically wasted all your turns doing so.

-**Amenities:** Luxury resources that require builders to spend a charge to harvest.
+**Amenities:** Luxury resources which require builders to spend a charge to harvest.
 These provide +1/2 happiness of a civilization and more if you select perks.
 High happiness increases the overall resource production of the city.
 Amenities scale throughout the game, requiring more amenities as your population grows.

 ## Themes and Player Experience

 **Achievement:** In Civ, there is an absolute joy in seeing how you get from 1 settler and 1 warrior to a super advanced death-bot-producing nation.
-I don't play only for the victory screen because if that were the case, I wouldn't have been playing Civ at all[^2].
+I don't play only for the victory screen because if winning was my only goal, I wouldn't have been playing Civ at all[^2].

 **Immersion:** If you want to experience what it was like for Teddy Roosevelt to build America starting from ancient times, then look no further.
 Besides the ability to play leaders, the game does well for realism "*realism*".
 Different environmental effects and the routes to victory make the game feel real.